tfabris/TomServo/README.md

   - Make sure ONLY the desired objects are selected before exporting.
   - File, Export, .STL, export each of the color groups above as a separate file.
   - Make absolutely sure these tickyboxes are ticked:
-    - "Selection Only" <- IMPORTANT
+    - "Selection Only" ← IMPORTANT
-    - "Scene Unit" <- IMPORTANT
+    - "Scene Unit" ← IMPORTANT
-    - "Apply Modifiers" <-IMPORTANT
+    - "Apply Modifiers" ← IMPORTANT
   - Export each group as their own STL files:
     - Tom Clear.stl
     - Tom Red Silver.stl